 Colloquial expressions vary from region to region.
 Below is a list of some colloquialism examples of American origin:

-- go bananas – go insane or be very angry
+- Bo bananas, or go nuts – go insane or be very angry

 Examples of Colloquialism in Literature

-Mark Twain in “Adventure of Huckleberry Fin” used Black American Vernacular to realistically show how the “negroes” [Black Americans] talked:
+Mark Twain, in The Adventures of Huckleberry Finn, used black-American vernacular to realistically show how the “negroes” [Black Americans] talked:

-The use of double negatives is evident in the above passage that is a typical characteristic of Black American Vernacular.
+The use of double negatives is evident in the above passage, and was used as a typical characteristic of black-American vernacular.

 “Busy old fool, unruly Sun,